akhantz250/To-do-list/README.md

 # To-do List

 Todo list app inspired by the Todoist website.
-Here is my [Live Demo](https://akhantz250.github.io/To-do-list/)
+[See live demo.](https://akhantz250.github.io/To-do-list/)

 This project is an assignment from the [Odin Project](https://www.theodinproject.com/lessons/node-path-javascript-todo-list) curriculum.